marie678/Projet-Mise-en-prod-3A/README.md

 ## Recipe Page

-*    Finallyn this printable recipe page provides all the information you need to prepare your best meal: preparation time, cooking time, ingredients, directions, ratings, nutrition facts, and a link to the original recipe page.
+*    Finally this printable recipe page provides all the information you need to prepare your best meal: preparation time, cooking time, ingredients, directions, ratings, nutrition facts, and a link to the original recipe page.